hamzashah411/Smart-Traffic-Signal/README.md

 ## Setting up Relay module
 Once you are all done and familiar with your GPIO pins it now time to make physical connestions.
 ![relay](https://user-images.githubusercontent.com/45399315/101406710-df03c100-38ea-11eb-91cb-0f9157cffcb9.jpg)
+The above image shoes the relay board which is going to be used in our project.
+Connections are explained is the vedio below.

 ## Setting up Whatsapp Twillo account
 Once you are all done and familiar with your GPIO pins and relay module ,We now will setup our whatsapp twillo account.Go to their website(follow this link:https://www.youtube.com/watch?v=O2PB6o2E8aA) and make a free account on twillo.You will get 15$ free cradit which is more then enough for implementation of our project.

+## Algorithm
+The algorithm is fairly compact simple and easy to understand